rbw/flask-journey/README.rst

 -------------
 Working examples can be found `here <https://github.com/rbw0/flask-journey/tree/master/examples>`_

-Will add more shortly (simpler ones and marshmallow-sqlalchemy examples)
+*Will add more shortly (simpler ones and marshmallow-sqlalchemy)*

 Quick taste
 -----------

-This shows a simple example of the BlueprintBundle component of Journey.
+This shows a simple example Journey's BlueprintBundle component.

 .. code-block:: python